EDP Sciences EDP Sciences EDP Sciences EDP Sciences

 Ultra-cold atoms, ions, molecules and quantum technologies

-de Hélène Perrin (auteur), Robin Kaiser (auteur), Michèle Leduc (auteur)
+by Hélène Perrin (author), Robin Kaiser (author), Michèle Leduc (author)

 95,00 €